 We've already gone over questions I think couples should ask photographers before booking.
 Today I wanted to mention a few that I've seen recommended in articles but I think are unhelpful and sometimes confusing to the client.

 There may be some photographers who let their clients dictate their editing style, but for most it's an integral part of their work and can't be separated from the final product.
 It's as natural to them as the way they shoot.

 Is your photography business full time or part time?

 There are plenty of amazing photographers who don't run their photography business full time, and they are still 100% dedicated to giving you an amazing experience.

 If you have a photography background, by all means ask about this if it matters to you.
 But if you don't know a SB700 from a 50mm 1.4, just trust that other questions you ask will determine if you're dealing with a true professional or not.

 What is your style?

 The problem with this question is that photographers have to use buzz words to describe their style - traditional, modern, photojournalistic, candid, lifestyle, formal, casual, flash, natural light, romantic, whimsical, bold, moody, etc. Some of these words mean completely different things to different people.
 And not everyone can look at an outdoor portrait taken with flash and distinguish that flash was used.
-So instead of asking the photographer to describe their style, take time to dig through the photographer's portfolio before the meeting.
+Instead of asking the photographer to describe their style, I recommend taking time to dig through the photographer's portfolio first.
 Then you can ask more specific questions about photos you saw.